ace-wg/ace-dtls-profile/draft-gerdes-ace-dtls-authorize.md

 with this profile, the attribute `profile` is set to `coap_dtls`.

-Depending on the requested token type and algorithm in the Access Token request, AS adds the following Client Information to the
+Depending on the requested token type and algorithm in the Access Token request, AS adds the following RS Information to the
 response:

 A newly generated session key.
 This specification describes a method